Effective August 18, 2020 - All visitors to the Public Safety Building must wear a face mask to enter the facility.

 The Patrol Division of the Perry Police Department is on the move, keeping Perry safe and striving to build good relationships between officers and citizens while cracking down on lawbreakers.

-Major William “Bill” Phelps commands the Patrol Division and Animal Control Unit.
+Major William “Bill” Phelps commands the Patrol Division.

 The patrol division responds to all 911 emergency calls from citizens.
 These officers are the first to make contact with a person reporting a crime.
 While some cases are turned over to the Criminal Investigation Division for further follow-up, in many cases officers in the patrol division obtain warrants and make arrests.
 They respond to any emergency or traffic accident, as well as enforce all local traffic laws.